LoaloaF/UnityRatVR/Assets/scripts/README.md

         - Based on Decision P0500_DirectedMovement, check if the animal is moving only in the desired direction.
         - We calculate the ratio between each dimensional movement and the sum of 3 dimensions.
 If the ratio of the desired dimension is greater the "MTH" ("movement threshold" from the trialVariablesDict), then return true.
         - The "desire dimenstion" is determined by "R" (raw), "Y" (yaw), and "P" (pitch) variables from the trialVariablesDict.
 Set any one of it to 1 will add the corresponding dimension to the decision.
+        - Additional parameter "Return True" is used to decide whether to return True or False when the animal is moving in the desired direction.
+Could be useful to re-use this function elsewhere.
     - To [S0911_SessionEnded](#S0911_SessionEnded)
         - Switch when manually terminate the session.